Skip to content

 /search_contactsPOSTsideload-onlyContact lookup by name → phone number

 Gating.
-Every route except /ping and /current_app is refused with 403 when the in-app master toggle is off.
-The sideload-only routes are compiled out of the Google Play build.
+Device Control routes require a sideload phone reporting bridge.device_control_supported=true.
+On the Google Play build, /ping, /events, and /setup can answer harmless probes, while Device Control commands fail closed before any AccessibilityService-dependent code runs.
+On sideload, every route except /ping, /current_app, and /return_to_hermes is refused with 403 when the in-app master toggle is off.
 Blocklisted target packages return 403 {"error": "blocked package <name>"}; denied destructive-verb confirmations return 403 {"error": "user denied destructive action", "reason": "confirmation_denied_or_timeout"}.

 Pairing Model